xkons/learning-rust/learning-rust.md

 Keeping track of what parts of code are using what data on the heap, minimizing the amount of duplicate data on the heap, and cleaning up unused data on the heap so you don’t run out of space are all problems that ownership addresses.

+Keep in mind: when a function returns a value, the ownership of that value is moved to the variable we assign the function call to.

 ### Ownership Rules

 - Each value in Rust has a variable that’s called its *owner*.